Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Credit: panpilai paipa, Shutterstock

-Another nice-looking, peaceful, and mild-tempered tank mate to go with for Neon Tetra fish is the Guppy.
-Guppies are actually a little larger than Neon Tetras.
-Guppies do actually differ in size based on their gender.
+Another nice-looking, peaceful, and mild-tempered tank mate to go with for Neon Tetra fish is the Guppy (Poecilia reticulata).
+Guppies are generally a little larger than Neon Tetras but differ in size based on their sex.
+Males can grow to 1.4 inches long (1 inch being the average), while females are known to get up to 2.4 inches long (2 inches being the average).

 divider fish plants 2